spierala/mini-rx-store/README.md

 ```

 `createSelector` creates a memoized selector.
 This improves performance especially if your selectors perform expensive computation.
-If the selector is called with the same arguments again, it will just return the previously calculated result.
+If a selector is called with the same arguments again, it will just return the previously calculated result.

 #### Select Observable State (with a memoized selector):